James Grande and Carmel Raz, eds. Sound and Sense in British Romanticism. Forthcoming, Cambridge University Press.

-David E. Cohen, “Before and After John of Garland,” Music Theory and Analysis 7.1 (Spring 2020), forthcoming.
+David E. Cohen, “Before and After John of Garland: The Concept of Directed Dyadic Progression and Its Prehistory.”
+Music Theory and Analysis 7.1 (2020), 63-113.
+Link

 Carmel Raz and Francesca Brittan, “Attention, Anxiety, and Audition’s Histories,” introduction to colloquy on “Music and Forms of Attention in the Long Nineteenth Century.”
 Journal of the American Musicological Society 72.2 (2019), 541–546.
 Link.